 A substantial proportion of patients submitted to transcatheter aortic valve replacement (TAVR) continues to be affected by procedure-related neurological events, with 30-day clinical stroke rates in the range of 4-7%.
-Also, routine neuroimaging studies reveal that ischemic cerebral infarction caused by showers of cerebral emboli during valve instrumentation and placement affect virtually all patients undergoing TAVR [1-3].
+Also, routine neuroimaging studies reveal that ischaemic cerebral infarction caused by showers of cerebral emboli during valve instrumentation and placement affect virtually all patients undergoing TAVR1,2,3.

-In order to prevent these embolic phenomena several cerebral embolic protection devices (CEPD) have been recently developed and their use during TAVR was associated with improved early imaging and clinical neurological outcomes .
+In order to prevent these embolic phenomena, several cerebral embolic protection devices (CEPD) have recently been developed.
+Their use during TAVR has been associated with improved early imaging and clinical neurological outcomes1.

 The TriGuard™ and TriGuard™ HDH (...

 Sign in to read and download the full articleForgot your password?